ibm-cloud-security/sec-adv-nmap/README.md

    Download nodejs from : https://nodejs.org/en/download/
 3. OS : This application is dependent on Nodejs and Nmap and can be used on Windows,MacOS and other linux distributions.
 4. Obtain your IBM Cloud Account ID :
-   To get Account ID from your IBM CLoud account via web browser:
+   To get Account ID from your IBM Cloud account via web browser:
-       Login in to you IBM CLoud account from web browser of your choice.
+       Login in to you IBM Cloud account from web browser of your choice.
        Click `Manage` from top bar and then click `Account`
        CLick `Account settings` from left navigation bar, you can find your Account's ID under title Account
 5. Generating API key:
        Login in to your IBM Cloud account
        Click `Manage` from top bar and then click `Access(IAM)`
-       Click `IBM CLoud API Keys` from left navigation bar
+       Click `IBM Cloud API Keys` from left navigation bar
        Then click `Create an IBM Cloud API key` button.
 Provide Name and Description of your choice and click create
        You can then copy  or download your API key.